It’s been 20 years, so what’s another two weeks?

 The council actually approved the agreement in November 2016, only to have a judge nix it last year after ruling that the city had not provided adequate public notice on what the item entailed.
 The agreement would allow a multifamily development of about 300 housing units.

 The site had laid dormant, but in 2016, a developer came forward who wanted to turn the land into multifamily housing.
-That would require a change in use and would trigger the city’s current and much more restrictive zoning to take precedent on the tract.
+That would require a change in use and would trigger the city’s current, much more restrictive zoning to take precedent on the tract.

 However, the city entered into a less restrictive agreement when faced with a choice between the far more environmentally destructive 1996 agreement and the current code.